M. P. T. Acharya: Socialism

 It was also in Paris that Acharya's thoughts were first turned towards socialism.
 This was similar to the lines of thought that appeared in the Indian revolutionary circles in Europe, especially in France, at this time.
 He was introduced to the Socialist circle in Paris in 1910, and enjoyed the congenial atmosphere and the thoughts and ideas that he shared.
-It was also with the help of the Paris Socialist circle, notably Jean Longuet, that the Paris Indian Society- which included Acharya, Har Dayal, Madam Cama and other notable names- brought pressure on the French Government when Savarkar was rearrested at Marseilles after escaping from a ship that was deporting him to India.
+It was also with the help of the Paris Socialist circle, notably Jean Longuet, that the Paris Indian Society- which included Acharya, Har Dayal, Madam Cama and other notable names- brought pressure on the French Government when Savarkar was rearrested at Marseille after escaping from a ship that was deporting him to India.
 Acharya made the most of the available press freedom and the socialist platform to press for the re-extradition of his erstwhile leader to France and build French public opinion in support of such moves.
 Under public pressure at home, the French Government conceded to make such a request to Britain.
 The matter was ultimately settled in the Permanent Court of Arbitration at the Hague, which ruled in favour of Britain.
 Acharya became extensively involved in the socialist movement.
 The Paris Indian Society at this time grew to be one of the most powerful Indian organisations outside India at the time, and grew to initiate contacts with not only French Socialists, but also those in continental Europe.
 It sent delegates at this time to the International Socialist Congress in August 1910, where Shyamji Krishna Varma and V.V.S.
 Iyer succeeded in having a resolution passed demanding Savarkar's release and his extradition to France.
 It also succeeded in bringing to the attention of the organisation the state of affairs in India.

 In Paris, the Indian Society also held regular meetings and sought to train its members in skills necessary for revolution, which included training in firearms, learning military tactics, as well as organising the publication of revolutionary literature.
 It also sent recruits other countries and, after training, some were sent back to India to carry on propaganda work Acharya himself at this time learnt printing and engraving, and after sometime, was sent to Berlin along with V.V.S Iyer, where they were met by Champakaraman Pillai, who headed and Indian revolutionary group there.
 Observing Pillai's work, Acharya and Iyer suggested to the Paris Indian Society that their work by expanded beyond the work of the Paris publication.
 Accordingly, with funds from Madam Cama, Virendranath Chattopadhyaya was sent to Berlin to begin publication of the Talvar.
 The National fund scheme was initiated of which Madam Cama was the biggest contributor with (then) 5,000 Francs.
 The funds were strictly regulated to fund revolutionary activities in India, as well as fund Savarkar's trial.